-After the Mexican War, the U.S. Army was charged with the defense of settlements and with the protection of travelers through Western Texas.
+After the Mexican War (1846-1848), the U.S. Army was charged with the defense of settlements and with the protection of travelers through Western Texas.
 On August 20, 1855, Companies H and K of the First Infantry Regiment, led by Captain Stephen D. Carpenter, established Camp Lancaster on Live Oak Creek where they found plenty of clear water near the San Antonio–El Paso Road crossing of the Pecos River.
-Camp Lancaster was strictly an infantry post and was officially designated a permanent fort on August 21, 1856, one year after its establishment.
-One of the most isolated posts in Texas, Fort Lancaster’s only civilian activities were a sutler and a stage stop for mail.
+Camp Lancaster was an infantry post and was officially designated a permanent fort on August 21, 1856, one year after its establishment.
+One of the most isolated posts in Texas; Fort Lancaster’s only civilian activities were a sutler and a stage stop for mail.
 Soldiers maintained the post, patrolled and protected the road, and occasionally came in contact with Native Americans.

-During the days preceding the outbreak of the Civil War, the U.S. Army abandoned Fort Lancaster, ordering the evacuation of all federal troops in the state.
-Delayed by a lack of transportation, the soldiers of Company K at Fort Lancaster finally abandoned the post on March 19, 1861.
+In early 1861, before the beginning of the Civil War, the U.S. Army ordered the evacuation of all federal troops in Texas.
+Delayed by a lack of transportation, the soldiers at Fort Lancaster, Company K of the First Infantry Regiment, finally abandoned the post on March 19, 1861.

 Did You Know?

 - Fort Lancaster is the only fort owned and operated by the State of Texas that once hosted military camels.
-Today, visitors can see how these military camels were used during Fort Lancaster’s living history events.
+Today, visitors can see how these military camels were used during Fort Lancaster’s living history event.